dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 ### Custom forms

 A dedicated endpoint is available for data sets with custom HTML forms.
 This endpoint returns the HTML form content with content type `text/html` with data inserted into it.
-Note that you can use the general data set report endpoint also for data sets with custom forms; however that will return the report in JSON format as a grid.
+Note that you can use the general data set report endpoint also for data sets with custom forms; however, that will return the report in JSON format as a grid.
 This endpoint only works for data sets with custom HTML forms.

     GET /api/33/dataSetReport/custom